Biden's $1.75 trillion social spending bill faces critical year-end test | Politics

 - United States

-His top lieutenant, Senator Dick Durbin, has been clamoring for a showdown that would force Manchin to either fall into line and vote for the bill or defy Biden in a way that could severely damage his presidency and Manchin's own party.
-Asked whether Schumer should schedule votes on Build Back Better without nailing down victory, Durbin said: "It's always a risk," adding: "Many people will sit on the fence as long as possible.
+His top lieutenant, Senator Dick Durbin, has been clamoring for a showdown that would force Manchin to either fall into line and vote for the BBB bill or defy Biden in a way that could severely damage his presidency and Manchin's own party.
+Asked whether Schumer should schedule votes on the bill without nailing down victory, Durbin said: "It's always a risk," adding: "Many people will sit on the fence as long as possible.
 There comes a time when you've got to say ... put up or shut up."

 Some moderate Democratic senators saw no urgency in Schumer's Christmas deadline.
 "If we get it done before Christmas, great.
-If it goes into New Year's, that's fine," Senator Jon Tester told reporters.
+If it goes into New Year's, that's fine," Tester told reporters.

 Such flexibility infuriates liberals, who have already swallowed a raft of compromises amid a promise of quick action if they helped pass a separate, $1 trillion, bipartisan road and bridge-building infrastructure bill, which they did.
 "The agreement from the beginning was that it was one deal," Senator Elizabeth Warren, a leading progressive, told reporters.
 "And yet we seem to be having trouble pulling the BBB part across the finish line."

-Schumer's predicament is similar to what Democrats faced over a decade ago when, without Republican support, they struggled to enact the Affordable Care Act, better known as Obamacare, which promised to make health insurance affordable to millions of Americans.
-It finally passed in an election year and became the landmark achievement of Barack Obama's presidency, just as Build Back Better could be for Biden.
+Schumer's predicament is similar to what Democrats faced over a decade ago under former President Barack Obama.
+Without Republican support, they struggled to enact the Affordable Care Act, better known as Obamacare, which promised to make health insurance affordable to millions of Americans.
+It finally passed in an election year and became the landmark achievement of Obama's presidency.

-Some political observers think Biden can afford to wait until early next year, maybe into January or February, to secure a victory.
+Some political observers think Biden can afford to wait until early next year, maybe into February, to secure a victory.
 After that, lawmakers' attention will turn almost exclusively to the Nov.
 8 congressional elections.
-But a delay has pitfalls as it gives individual Democratic senators time to mull more ways for changing the legislation and more time for House Democrats - both liberals and moderates - to complain about any emerging compromise.
+'FAILURE TO DELIVER'

-The final version of the legislation must then be written and signed off on by the 50-member Senate Democratic caucus.
-It is a gargantuan task to achieve over few days, as Republicans sit on the sidelines cheering for failure.
+Once the parliamentarian gives lawmakers the green light, the final version of the legislation must then be written and signed off on by the 50-member Senate Democratic caucus.
+It is a gargantuan task to achieve over a few days, as Republicans sit on the sidelines cheering for failure.

+The Senate's year-end agenda could be further complicated if Schumer also decides to push forward with voting rights legislation, which could include a controversial change to the Senate filibuster rule that currently requires 60 votes for most legislation to pass.
 "They've (Democrats) got to keep the stiff upper lip" for now, said No. 2 Senate Republican John Thune.
-"The smart ones over there realize this can't and shouldn't happen before the Christmas holidays and we'll just see how long it takes for leadership to come to the same conclusion," he added.
+"The smart ones over there realize this can't and shouldn't happen before the Christmas holidays and we'll just see how long it takes for leadership to come to the same conclusion."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)